-Choosing how much to give as a wedding present can be difficult, especially if you’re unfamiliar with the protocol.
+Choosing how much money to give as a wedding present can be difficult, especially if you’re unfamiliar with the protocol.

 How Much to Give for a Wedding Gift in Cash